iot-bus/iot-bus.github.io/docs/source/tutorials/iot-bus-mozilla-led.rst

     const char* ledTypes[] = {"OnOffSwitch", "led", nullptr};
     ThingDevice led("LED", "LED", ledTypes);
-    ThingProperty ledOn("on", "", BOOLEAN, "OnOffProperty");
+    ThingProperty ledOn("On", "", BOOLEAN, "OnOffProperty");

 These are the the lines of code that define the Mozilla-IoT Thing and its properties.